FANUC Standard Interface Commands

 Start Measurement Task

-The robot informs the Mech-Metrics to start measuring the new part, and sends the part name, part SN, and other part information to Mech-Metrics.
+The robot informs Mech-Metrics to start measuring the new part, and sends the part name, part SN, and other part information to Mech-Metrics.

 Timing of calling